 Debt-Free College Strategies – These Worked for Us

 There are many debt-free college strategies.
 This week, I’ve been watching my friend Jocelyn Paonita Pearson, of The Scholarship System, in her free Debt-Free Degree Workshops.
 She and I are very much on the same wavelength about how to go to college debt free and what’s important in the college search process.
-If you haven’t had a chance to take advantage of these FREE workshops, there’s one more on Sunday, February 17, 2019 – REGISTER HERE.
+If you haven’t had a chance to take advantage of these FREE workshops, you can get on the waitlist for the next time she runs them – REGISTER HERE.

 In this post, I will focus on the debt-free college strategies that worked for our family.
 This Fall, we will send our youngest of 3 girls off to college (well actually she starts in June, more about that later).

 With daughter #2 graduating in May, we will have successfully completed two debt-free college educations, with #3 also projected to finish completely debt-free.
 In fact, our oldest will graduate with her Master’s degree in May, also having gone through grad school completely debt free (tuition and living expenses were completely covered by the school).